irsr2/Web-UI-Dev-3/README.md

 # Workflow:

 ## Section:
-School Admin can login and create, read, update and delete information on the condition of the school including general issues and the condition of equipment devices in the school
+`School Admin can login and create, read, update and delete information on the condition of the school including general issues and the condition of equipment devices in the school`
+Our software makes it easy
 ![Admin: create, read, update and delete](../design/state.jpg)

 ## Section: